iamrahulpal/BMI-Calculator/README.md

 # BMI-Calculator
-This is HTML website with BMI calculating application using Javascript
+This is HTML website with BMI calculating application using Javascript, Checkout here: https://thisisrahulpal.github.io/BMI-Calculator/